Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 ### Events

-These compenent groups won't actually do anything by themselves.
+These component groups won't actually do anything by themselves.
 Another component group is required, and some events to add/remove the attack modes.

 ```
       "wiki:melee_swap": {    //When triggered, adds component group for ranged and removes melee component group